thefstalphabet/movie-library/README.md

 ## Movie Library

-An application used to search movies, series and create our own fav lists of the selected movies, build with React, Javascript, CSS, Firebase and some NPM packages
+An application used to search movies, Series and shows.
+In the app you can make your own favorite list of movies by adding to it on favorite.

 [Link to the app](https://movie-library-61aa4.web.app/dashboard)